utilitywarehouse/vault-manifests/complete-step-by-step-guide.md

   (https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/)
   requesting them
 * Terraform applier for Vault: applies configuration to Vault from a git repo
-* Vault pki: manages the PKI elements for Vault and it's clients
+* Vault pki: manages the PKI elements for Vault and its clients

 ## Setting up Vault for Kubernetes auth and cloud provider credentials
 We want the Vault server to be able to provide cloud provider credentials to